laiduy98/cose-19/report/report_backup.md

         lang = detect(" ".join(text[:len(text)]))
 ```

-- If first 50 words does not work, try to detect with the whole body.

 - If the detection of the language is impossible when using the body part, the algorithm will try to do the same job but with an abstract.

 ```python